hdo-ss/AngularWorkshopAnimateRoute/README.md

  - Your Favorite Websites: Links to your favorite websites.

 ### Routing
-Your page must be included as a part of angular config, where you will set up your routes (much like a symfony routing yml).
+ - Your page must be included as a part of angular routing config, where you will set up your routes (much like a symfony routing yml).

-You must also create routes for your sub pages.
+ - Your sub pages must also be included as well

 ### Animation
-You will also create animations for each of your page transition.
+ - You will also create animations for each of your page transition.

-Each animation must be different from someone else.
+ - Each animation must be different from someone else.

-### BONUS POINTS!
+## BONUS POINTS!
 With the nested routing above, create a template that can be used as a partial inside your page.
 In other words: when you click your nav links, it should fill a nested DOM element with a sub-partial template.